Vital Safety Updates

 NASSCO’s Health and Safety Committee is committed to keeping our industry as safe as possible.
 Serving on the front lines of underground infrastructure inspection, maintenance and rehabilitation, members of the NASSCO Health and Safety Committee work hard to share the latest information, tips and guidelines pertaining to the health and safety of trenchless technology workers, the environment, and the communities they serve.
 NASSCO’s Vital Safety Update content includes information that is seasonal, recently published, or so important that it bears repeating.
 This page is updated frequently, so bookmark, share, and refer to it regularly.

-RECENT TOPICS
+HOT TOPICS

 Hydrogen sulfide gas causes a wide range of health effects.
 Workers are primarily exposed to hydrogen sulfide by breathing it.
 The effects depend on how much hydrogen sulfide you breathe and for how long.
 Exposure to very high concentrations can quickly lead to death.